"Art heist at SPACESTATION SH-23" game title screen with pixel art detective boy character, labeled Detective Boy Roe Adventure.

 Once the game was in a finished, playable state, we went through it as a team and played the game through to iron out any bugs or inconsistencies we could find.

-Going through room by room and dialogue by dialogue as a team
+Going through every room interaction and dialogue option as a team

 We set out to wrap up a day early to share the game with others in our Discord group and get their feedback.
 I also got other people to play in person to watch how they played our game.